 Simply put, the VA BDD program allows service members to apply for VA disability compensation benefits before they are discharged from the military.

 By allowing you to file before discharge, the VA is provided time to schedule exams, review your treatment/medical records, and evaluate your claim.
-As a result, most of those who take advantage of the BDD program receive the decision about their claim the day after leaving active duty!
+Although the BDD claim timeline can vary, most of those who take advantage of the BDD program receive the decision about their claim the day after leaving active duty!

 By using the VA benefits Delivery at Discharge program, you could receive your benefits almost immediately.